Pathway 2: For Architectural Designers and Technicians

 To have a Qualifications and Experience Assessment you will need to provide detailed information as to what tertiary study you have done and your work experience.
 A panel of experienced architects and academics will review this information and from that issue a determination.

 You can only move on to the stage 2 application process once the Panel have determined you may do so, thereby completing stage 1.
 Click on the Qualifications and Experience Assessment link above to find further information about the stage 1 process.

 There is no 'provisional' registration in New Zealand.

 An application for Stage 2 cannot be submitted until after a QEAP Determination is issued advising that an applicant may proceed.
-Any information provided in the Stage 1 application, and requested again in this stage, must be provided again.
+Any information provided in the Stage 1 application, and requested in this stage, must be provided again.

 This entails you meeting with an Assessment Panel and talking about the architectural work you have done and how you view the architectural process.

 Before applying you will need to:

 Prepare Project Record Forms describing what you've been working on in recent years.
 You can include the Project Record Forms that you used for your Qualifications and Experience Assessment.
 We recommend you record the projects that you are working on as they happen, which is far easier than later on trying to recall what you did a year or two ago.
+You will need to provide at least the minimum of 5,250 hours worth of Project Record Forms.

 Prepare a Case Study, using the mandatory Case Study Template to describe in detail some of the architectural projects you have worked on, one of which at least must be a complex architectural project (see definition below), and how you contributed.
 The Case Study Template includes instructions on what's required.

 To help prepare the content of your Case Study, look at the Guide to the Minimum Standards for Registration.
 You must obtain permission from the relevant clients to use their projects in your case study.
 Confirmation of obtaining your clients approval is required in the declaration made in your application form.